2025 South Carolina Motorcycle Permit Test 6

 Explanation

-30. There is the greatest potential for conflict between a motorcycle and other traffic:
+30. Where is the greatest potential for conflict between you and other vehicles?

 Explanation